balsimpson/alexa-radio/README.md

 - The station URL has to start with `https`
 - If you're adding MP3 files as part of an audiobook, make sure **shuffle** is off

 Click on the **Save** button once you've added your channel.
-You can of couurse add more channels if you want.
+You can of course add more channels if you want.

 ### Customising Alexa responses